JustKatze/JustKatze/README.md

-# Ohayo, everyone I'm Connor or DieKatze
+# Ohayo, everyone I'm DieKatze

 ## About me
 I'm currently 16 years-old and from Germany.
 I'm mainly working as WebDeveloper and Discord Bot Developer.